getcarina/getcarina.com/_tutorials/004-porting-your-application.md

 ---
 By now you're beginning to understand Docker and how it can benefit your workflow and deployments.
 This tutorial walks you through porting an existing Rails application, including the Rails app itself along with PostgreSQL, Redis, and Sidekiq workers, to Docker and Rackspace Cloud Files.

-## Tools used
+## Prerequisites

-This tutorial leverage the following tools:
+This tutorial leverages the following tools:

 * [Interlock](https://github.com/ehazlett/interlock) - HAProxy plug-in
 * [PostgreSQL](http://www.postgresql.org/) - Standard database